torsten-systemticks/eb-solys-demo_environment/README.md

 ### Download and install EB solys

+You can download the latest release from here: https://github.com/Elektrobit/eb-solys/releases Read the main page for detailed how-to documentation: https://github.com/Elektrobit/eb-solys

 ### Run the server

 * Run the virtual machine with "vagrant up" if not already running